Waterworks Faucets Review & Rating Updated: May 1, 2026

 Each faucet is briefly described with the list price and available finishes.
 Selecting a finish re-displays the faucet in the chosen finish.

 Visualization of the faucet is excellent.
-Faucets are pictured in a single 3/4 view supplemented by either additional views including views of the faucet installed or a 360° feature.
+Faucets are pictured in a single 3/4 view, supplemented by either additional views, including views of the installed faucet or a 360° feature.
 Clicking the 360° icon displays the faucet in a view that can be rotated to almost any angle by your mouse.
 The view can be zoomed in to closely examine even the smallest detail of the faucet.

 More detailed information is available in downloadable "technical documents" in .pdf format.
 These include a "specification document" that lists the details of the faucet.
 It may include a measured drawing, but not always.
 For some faucets, the drawing is in Installation Instructions.
 A measured drawing is useful in deciding whether a faucet will fit your sink.

 Links are available to installation instructions and care & cleaning instructions.
 An exploded parts diagram (entitled "service parts diagram,") is available for most but not all faucets, as are 2D and 3D CAD drawings.
-CAD documents are not particularly useful to consumer buyers but are helpful to architects and designers specifying a Waterworks faucet.

 What's missing are: